hwi/HWIOAuthBundle/Resources/doc/resource_owners/azure.md

 Step 2x: Setup Azure
 ====================
 First you will have to register your application with Azure.
-Just follow the steps as described here: http://blogs.msdn.com/b/aadgraphteam/archive/2013/05/17/using-oauth-2-0-authorization-code-grant-for-delegated-access-of-directory-via-aad-graph.aspx
+Just follow the steps as described here: https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/openidoauth-tutorial

-More details on the Azure and OAuth can be found here https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx and for Azure Active Directory here https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx
+More details on the Azure and OAuth can be found here https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols

-Next configure a resource owner of type `azure` with appropriate `client_id`, `client_secret`, and `resource`.
+Next configure a resource owner of type `azure` with appropriate `client_id`, `client_secret`.
 You can also specify which `application` it should target (`common` by default)

 ```yaml